Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/data-model.md

 ## Projects

-Experiment uses the same projects which are required for Amplitude Analytics.
-Generally speaking you want to create a project per product and per environment.
-Since [flags](#flags-and-experiments), [experiments](#flags-and-experiments), and [deployments](#deployments) only exist within a single project, you will want to duplicate these objects across projects for the same product.
+Like Amplitude Analytics, Experiment uses projects.
+As a best practice, create a project per product and per environment.
+Because [flags](#flags-and-experiments), [experiments](#flags-and-experiments), and [deployments](#deployments) only exist within a single project, duplicate these objects across projects for the same product.

 !!!tip "Copying a flag to another project"
     When developing a new feature with an experiment, you can create the experiment in the dev environment project to develop and test that the implementation is correct, then copy the experiment into the prod project to run the experiment in prod.